KubaJadrzak/Shopik/README.md

 EDITOR=nano bin/rails credentials:edit
 ```

-Your credentails will have to include below information:
+Your credentials will have to include below information:

 ```
 espago: